 Obviously, every medium comes with its own opportunities and limitations.
 Adapting content to a format, therefore, is quite a complex process.
 To do it right, you’ll need to really be aware of what each medium demands of you in terms of re-prepping the content.

 Please note: What is not meant here is the ubiquitous truism that everything needed to be short and snappy for social media.
 If you want to convey certain messages to knowledgeable target groups, you will have to provide them with a certain depth of information and reflection.
-This will only possible if you give it a certain space.
+This will only be possible if you give it a certain space.
 Generally speaking, you are good as long as you can keep the tension on the side of the audience ― which surely depends on your target group and ideally should be tested with focus groups and not only assumed.
 Using both a teaser or short version along with an in-depth edition can help in cases when you are not sure about your target group’s needs.
 And remember: even target groups’ needs established by research might fluctuate from time to time.
 There’s a time for canapés and another for sit-down dinners.

 Repurpose Format #1: Audio Recordings of Your Concepts